ThomasAlxDmy/Exodus/README.md

 Exodus - a migration framework for MongoDb
 =============

-# Intro

-## A migration Framework for a schemaless database ??
+# A migration Framework for a schemaless database?

   After working with Mongo for long time now I can tell you working with a schemaless database does not mean you will never need any migrations.
 Within the same collection Mongo allows to have documents with a complete different structure, however in some case is you might want to keep data consistency; Especially when your code is live in production and used by millions of users.